How To Gauge Your Ears - The Ultimate Guide To Ear Stretching

 Some people decide to fast-track the stretching process by simply getting pierced with a higher gauge needle.
 In other words, instead of getting a 20 G or 18 G ear piercing and stretching it out, they start with something like a 14 G or even 10 G and either leave it at that or work their way from there.

-It’s always safer, however, to start small and stretch gradually.
+On the contrary, it’s always safer to start small and stretch gradually.

 Ear scalpelling is another shortcut to stretched ears.
 As you can guess by the name, it means slicing into the earlobe to the desired size.